Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 Step 8 - Copy the files from the local folder to the micro SD card

-Next, from where you exracted the zip file copy all the files and sub-folders under the ./sdcard folder onto the newly formatted micro SD card.
+Next, from where you extracted the zip file copy all the files and sub-folders under the ./sdcard folder onto the newly formatted micro SD card.

 Note